-Goated.com’s USDC is back.
-The wallet recovered its 130,966 USDC today after a 24-hour freeze.
-Circle offered no apology.
-No explanation followed.
-ZachXBT, the on-chain investigator, flagged the unfreeze and noted the total lack of transparency regarding the move.
+Goated.com’s operational USDC wallet came back online today.
+The crypto casino recovered about 130,966 USDC after a 24-hour freeze.
+Circle issued no announcement and provided no explanation for the initial blacklist.
+On-chain investigator ZachXBT flagged the unfreeze on X, noting the lack of public information regarding the move.

-- Circle reverses a 24-hour freeze on 16 business wallets including Goated.com following a sealed U.S. civil case.
+- Circle reverses a twenty-four-hour freeze on sixteen business wallets including Goated.com following a sealed U.S. civil case.

-- Compliance teams locked 130,966 USDC belonging to Goated.com without prior notice, halting thousands of daily customer transactions.
+- Compliance teams sequestrated 130,966 USDC belonging to Goated.com without prior notice, halting thousands of daily customer transactions on March 23.

 Genuine News Deserves Honest Attention.